 In concrete urban landscapes or busy suburban neighborhoods where the pace of life is fast and our to-do lists are never-ending, it’s easy to forget how disconnected we are from the natural world.
-The ability to connect with nature and reap its benefits can seem difficult.
-This separation grows more in a burnt-out society that spends most of its free time on smartphones, T.V.s, and computers rather than being outside.
+The ability to connect with nature and reap its benefits can seem difficult, but it’s not impossible.

-With this ever-widening distance between us and the outdoors, it might seem nearly impossible to find ways to connect with nature in your everyday life, but that doesn’t mean it’s true.
-Today, more scientists are discovering that we weren’t designed to only live within the urban sprawl and that staying connected to nature is critical for our health and happiness.
-It’s a cure for almost everything that ails, from depression to stress, to social isolation and even fatigue, there are so many benefits to getting outside.
-As someone who lives in an urban area, I’ve learned that although it can be hard, there are ways to forge that connection every day.
+Today, more scientists are discovering that we weren’t designed to only live within the urban sprawl and studies are proving that connecting with nature benefits our health and happiness.
+It’s a reprieve for almost everything that ails, from depression to stress to social isolation and even fatigue, there are so many benefits to getting outside.

 No matter what kind of green space it is, a courtyard outside an apartment complex, your local park or gardens, even an office atrium filled with greenery and sunlight will help you get your daily fix.
 Experts recommend thinking of these daily doses in a medicinal way; just like taking your vitamins, it’s equally as important to find a few moments to pause and surround yourself with greenery or other natural scenery to restore your nervous system.

 While small and frequent doses are a wonderful way to weave nature into your daily life, remember, the bigger the better.
 It’s simply not enough to just look at potted plants and backyard gardens for a few minutes each day, our chemistry is changed for the better in wilder places.
 So make it a point to get some exercise outdoors each day.
-Go for hour-long walk on a local trail, have a picnic, or commit to watching the sunset once or twice a week.
-Do a search and figure out what U.S.’s many national parks, nature reserves, or other types of public lands are located near your house, and spend a few hours walking winding trails, exploring the ecosystem, and soaking it all up.
+Go for an hour-long walk on a local trail, have a picnic, or commit to watching the sunset once or twice a week.
+Look for local hiking trails using these apps, do a search and figure out what National Parks, nature reserves, or other types of public lands are located near your city, and spend a few hours walking winding trails, exploring the ecosystem, and soaking it all up.

 Find a Quiet Spot Outside to Connect with Nature